universitywits1/universitywits1/README.md

 ### LET ME INTRODUCE SOME OF MY FEW INFORMATIONS

-KINDLY NOW WORKING ON A GROUP MANAGER BOT ALSO MANAGING A UPDATES CHANNEL, SUPPORT GROUP, GLOBAL BAN LOGS GROUP, WEBSITE AND A BOT.
+KINDLY NOW WORKING ON A GROUP MANAGER BOT ALSO MANAGING A UPDATES CHANNEL, SUPPORT GROUP, GLOBAL BAN LOGS GROUP CHANNEL , WEBSITE AND A BOT.